fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

-- Enum: provides a set of possible string values that work as constraints for the given column.
+- ``Enum``: provides a set of possible string values that work as constraints for the given column.

 ::